Wayne State University, Detroit, MI 48202

 I conduct research in health and housing economics.

-My current research, funded by the Michigan Health Endowment Foundation starting April 1, 2017, seeks to improve care in Skilled
+My recent research, funded by the Michigan Health Endowment Foundation starting April 1, 2017, has sought to improve care in Skilled

 Nursing Facilities (SNFs) through improved information systems for residents/caregivers/administrators.
 Contact me for more details.